omarrgohary/RAG-System/README.md

    - Lightweight and fast for semantic similarity search.

 4. **Vector Database**
    - ChromaDB used for storing embeddings and retrieving relevant chunks.
+(Uploaded in Branch 2)

 5. **Sample Questions**
    - *How do I add a new page to my MkDocs documentation?*